 Capocolla, Lettuce and Tomato

-This is an homage to the most basic but heroic of sandwiches.
+A capocolla, lettuce and tomato sandwich is a homage to the most basic but heroic of sandwiches.
 An ideal summer lunch, hangover cure or miraculously simple yet satisfying snack.
 The reliable combination of crisped cured meat, summer’s best tomato, cool crunchy lettuce and creamy mayo can’t be beat.
 Except when you substitute the new king of sandwich meats, capocolla, for the bacon.
 AND make your own damn mayo.
 Which you should do, because it’s embarrassingly easy.

 for the mayo